Waterloo (federal electoral district)

-Waterloo is the name of a federal electoral district in the Waterloo Region of Ontario, Canada, that has been used in the House of Commons of Canada from since 1968 (from 1973 to 1976, it was known as Waterloo—Cambridge).
+Waterloo is a federal electoral district in the Waterloo Region of Ontario, Canada, that has been used in the House of Commons of Canada from since 1968 (from 1973 to 1976, it was known as Waterloo—Cambridge).
 Between 1997 and 2015, the riding was known as Kitchener—Waterloo.

 Geography

-The Waterloo electoral district contains all of the city of Waterloo plus the Bridgeport neighbourhood of Kitchener.
+As of 2025, the Waterloo electoral district contains all of the city of Waterloo.

 History

 1966–1973

 The Waterloo electoral district was created in 1966 from parts of Waterloo North and Waterloo South electoral districts.
 It initially comprised large sections of the Waterloo County (later Region) outside of the City of Kitchener, in particular in included, the City of Galt (now part of Cambridge), the City of Waterloo and the Townships of North Dumfries and Waterloo.

 1973–1976

 After the amalgamation of the City of Galt with the Towns of Preston and Hespeler into the City of Cambridge in 1973, the name of the electoral district was changed to Waterloo—Cambridge.
 The boundaries of the district were not changed to actually add the Preston and Hespeler asections of Cambridge into the riding.